aliftype/punk-otf/README.md

 CFF font.
 Since this year is the 2^5 anniversary of TeX, each lower case letter have 2^5 variants, 2^4 for each upper case and 2^3 for the rest.

-This font is free software, you can do whatever you want with it as long as you use different font and file names.
-The exact copyright statement is:

-     "Unlimited copying and redistribution of this file are permitted as long as this file is not modified.
-Modifications are permitted, but only if the resulting file is not named 'punknova.otf' and the (internal) fontname differs from 'Punk Nova'."
+This font is distributed under the terms of Open Font License (OFL).

 The MetaPost source has the following notice:

-    This file is a merge of the original punk files by Donald Knuth, who added this comment:
+> This file is a merge of the original punk files by Donald Knuth, who
+> added this comment:
+>

-      Font inspired by Gerard and Marjan Unger's lectures, Feb 1985
+>   Font inspired by Gerard and Marjan Unger's lectures,
+>   Feb 1985
+>

-    The regular punk files are part of TeXLive and in Metafont format.
-All errors introduced are ours.
+> The regular punk files are part of TeXLive and in Metafont format.
+All
+> errors introduced are ours.
 We also changed the encoding to unicode.
+In
-In due time we might add a few more more characters.
-We still need to improve some of the metrics which involves a bit of trial and error.
-The font just covers basic latin shapes but in ConTeXt MkIV we add virtual composed shapes.
+> due time we might add a few more more characters.
+We still need to
+> improve some of the metrics which involves a bit of trial and error.
+The
+> font just covers basic latin shapes but in ConTeXt MkIV we add virtual
+> composed shapes.
 There is a module m-punk.tex that implements this.
+This
-This derivate is also used in mk.tex (mk.pdf) which is one of our tests for LuaTeX.
+> derivate is also used in mk.tex (mk.pdf) which is one of our tests for
+> LuaTeX.
 We published an article on it in the MAPS (NTG magazine).
+>

-    2008, Taco Hoekwater & Hans Hagen
+> 2008, Taco Hoekwater & Hans Hagen

 The MAPS article is [available online][3].

 [1]: http://tug.org/TUGboat/Articles/tb09-2/tb21knut.pdf
 [2]: http://www.microsoft.com/typography/otspec/features_pt.htm#rand
 [3]: http://www.ntg.nl/maps/37/

-Khaled Hosny

-6 Aug.
-2010